-The carseat should be installed in the back seat.
+The car seat should be installed in the back seat.
 When you're driving in the car with your baby, keep an eye on your baby by looking at him or her in your rear-view mirror.
-Or you can have a friend or family member ride in the back seat with your baby.
-If you're using an apnea monitor for your baby, it should be used even while your baby is riding in the car.
+You can also have a friend or family member ride in the back seat with your baby.
 Your baby should never be left alone in the car, not even for a few minutes.

 Written by familydoctor.org editorial staff